DIY Glass-Etched Button Dish

 - Hot Running Water

-Step 1: Take your printed words and place them on your glass item.
-You want to make sure that you are happy with the size of the text in relation to the item.
+Step 2: Take your printed words and place them on your glass item.
+You want to ensure that you are satisfied with the size of the text in relation to the item.

-Step 4: Apply your contact paper directly onto the glass.
+Step 5: Apply your contact paper directly onto the glass.
 If you’re working with contact paper, you can pick it up and move it around a couple of times until you are happy with the placement.
-If you are using laminating sheets do your best to get the placement right the first time.
-More than likely it will tear if you try to move and you’ll need to start again.
-I really, really recommend using contact paper instead!
+If you are using laminating sheets, do your best to get the placement right the first time.
+More than likely, it will tear if you try to move, and you’ll need to start again.
+I recommend using contact paper instead!

-Step 5: Put on your protective gear (seriously this stuff is acid and it lists death as a possibility from accidental contact) and take out a brush that has seen better days.
-Go ahead and go around your stencil again just to make sure that there are no air bubbles or any place for the acid to get into and ruin your clean lines.
+Step 6: Put on your protective gear (seriously, this stuff is acid, and it lists death as a possibility from accidental contact) and take out a brush that has seen better days.
+Go ahead and reposition your stencil again to ensure that there are no air bubbles or any gaps for the acid to penetrate and ruin your clean lines.

 Love this, Allison!